0xC0DEM4M4N/review-radar/README.md

 # ReviewRadar

-A client-side GitHub PR dashboard that gives you a live sweep of every open pull request across your repos — who's blocked, what needs attention, what's ready to ship, and which workflows are failing.
+A client-side\* GitHub PR dashboard that gives you a live sweep of every open pull request across your repos — who's blocked, what needs attention, what's ready to ship, and which workflows are failing.

-A lightweight Cloudflare Pages Functions backend handles GitHub API proxying and optional OAuth sign-in.
-Your token is stored in an encrypted `HttpOnly` cookie.
+\* The dashboard UI is entirely client-side.
+GitHub API calls are proxied through a Cloudflare Worker that encrypts your token via AES-GCM and stores it in an HttpOnly, Secure, SameSite=Strict cookie — your token never touches the browser's network tab.

 ---